Ultraviolet Sterilization

 Set a reminder: The day you install UV, set a calendar reminder for 12 months.
 Non-negotiable.

-• Extremely effective - when properly maintained.
+A: Extremely effective - when properly maintained.

 The UV system will expose water to UV light and effectively destroy 99.99% of harmful microbiological contaminants in the water.